ptuzinek/Pomodoro_App/README.md

 # Pomodoro Timer :clock9:
 This is a timer app that resembles real pomodoro timer by turning countdown setter.
 It is a great looking app with UI and UX that brings joy and satisfaction while using.
 User can set the time by turning the clock and start countdown.
-App shows the progress of the countdown in two-ways - by turning the clock corresponding to the countdown and by Circular Progress Indicator.
-There is also an animation of loading this indicator when timer hits zero or when the user stars srolling when the countdown is on.
+App helps to stay focused and keep a high level of productivity throughout the day by managing the breaks between work.

 ![alt-text](https://github.com/ptuzinek/Pomodoro_App/blob/master/PomodoroAppIntroGifLarge.gif)

+# Developer notes 👾
+The Application was build using BLoC architecture.
+Its performance was optimized by profiling the app using DevTools and by minimizing widgets rebuilds using Android Studio's tools for tracking builds.
+The costly PomodoroTimer widget performance was enhanced by the use of const widgets that are not rebuild even when its parent is rebuilding.
+Also the buildWhen method was used to minimize number of re-builds.
+Code responsible for the animation of turning the clock is implemented inside the UI code.

 # Functionalities :gear:
 - Turning clock for setting the countdown time.
 - Clock can be rotated infinitely.
 - Clock resets to 0 after going over 59 minutes when setting countdown time (turning the clock).
-- Start/Pause button wrapped with Circular Progress Indicator that is corresponding to the countdown.
+- Start/Pause button and Skip button for skipping breaks.
 - Clock turns corresponding to the countdown.
-- Countdown can be also started/paused by clicking directly on the middle of the clock.
-- After countdown is over, the Round and Goal score is increased by 1.
+- After countdown is over, the score is increased by 1.
+- Progress Bar indicating the finished sessions and the sessions that left.
-- Round score resets after 4th round.
+- Long breaks after 4th focus session.
-- When countdown is at zero - Circular Progress Indicator animates loading from empty to full.
-- Srolling when countdown is on causes the reset of the Circular Progress Indicator and Countdown timer (not shown in demo)
+- Different background color for each session
+- Autoplay